wandering

 Spanish

-Word wander is considered uncommon in modern English.
+Word wandering is considered rare in modern English.

 Definitions